 Acceptance Method 2 should not be employed as the basis for accepting items from distributors unless the survey includes the part manufacturer(s), and the survey confirms adequate controls by both the distributor and the part manufacturer(s).

-The dedicating entity is responsible for the control of subsuppliers of parts, materials, or services.
-The dedicating entity is required to impose the necessary controls on subsuppliers consistent with the importance of the subcontracted item or service.
-Control of subsuppliers should also be adequately addressed by survey so that the supplier has an adequate basis to accept test results and certifications.
+The dedicating entity is responsible for the control of sub-suppliers of parts, materials, or services.
+The dedicating entity is required to impose the necessary controls on sub-suppliers consistent with the importance of the subcontracted item or service.
+Control of sub-suppliers should also be adequately addressed by survey so that the supplier has an adequate basis to accept test results and certifications.

 A certificate of conformance or certified material test report by the original equipment manufacturer/vendor or material supplier may be acceptable, provided: